Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 • Legit platforms are transparent and regulated.

 Yes.
-If scammers use regulated exchanges with KYC or make mistakes when mixing coins, blockchain tools can track their funds and help identify them.
+If scammers use regulated exchanges with KYC or make mistakes when mixing coins, blockchain tools track their funds and help identify them.

 Recover Your Scammed Money Now